 Edmonton is the capital city of Alberta.
 It is the most northern metropolis of over one million residents in North America and it is the fifth-largest city and the sixth-largest metropolitan area in Canada.

 At 7,300 hectares, the Edmonton River Valley is the largest urban green space in North America.
-It is bigger that all of Manhattan and 18 times bigger than Vancouver’s Stanley Park.
+It is bigger than all of Manhattan and 18 times bigger than Vancouver’s Stanley Park.
 Edmonton is considered the gateway to the north because of its connections via railways, roads, and air to places in the far north of the country.

 In this article, we have gathered information about the cost of living in Edmonton.
-We have included information on taxes, buying and renting property, childcare, groceries and utilities, all the necessities in life.
+We have included information on taxes, buying and renting property, childcare, groceries, utilities, and all the necessities in life.
 We have also included information about the cost of hobbies and entertainment.

 What is a livable wage in Edmonton?

 Before we look at the livable wage in Edmonton, we need to understand what is meant by the term livable wage.
 It is the amount of income an individual needs to have a decent standard of living.
-A living wage should pay for the cost of living in a location, including recreational activities, and leaves some money to put into savings.
+A living wage should pay for the cost of living in a location, including recreational activities, and leave some money to put into savings.

 Living wage differs from minimum wage, which is mandated by law to keep employees above the poverty level in their area.
 However, often the minimum wage is not enough to provide one with adequate means to live.
 Therefore, a living wage will give you a more accurate idea of what you need to earn to live comfortably in an area.